 “Why do strangers listen to me more than friends?
-Sometimes we present something of value, but we become surprise because most of our friends don’t really listen or take us serious.
-And it’s actually people that we’ve barely met that show maximum interests in us.
+Sometimes we present something of value, but we become surprised because most of our friends don’t really listen or take us seriously.
+And it’s actually people that we’ve barely met that show maximum interest in us.
 Peer levels.

 So the ultimate question “why do strangers listen to me more than friends” comes into our heads, and most times, we can’t really give a solid reason.

 Today, I’m here with only one ultimate and unique psychological reason why this is so.
 (Well, maybe because I’m a psychologist…lol)

 You see, there are 3 levels of peer.

 Have you ever seen someone that really takes you as an expert with what you say or do?
 Like that person that really looks up to you in terms of quality words and advice.